alexkahan/sportrefpy/README.md

 ```

 # Usage
+Each league is more or less set up the same, but they do have some slight differences.
-Below are some examples for ways that you can use Sports Stats.
+Below are some examples for ways that you can use sportrefpy for each sport.

 ## NBA